shgotlib/Card-Validator/README.md

 # Card-Validator
 The script performs validation I tightened and adjusted Langolr 2.
 Validation for all credit cards - including MasterCard and Visa.
 (The script also makes validation of Isracard cards).

+The only script i know that checks Isracard cards.

 1. Download the .ts file.
 2. Insert it in your main app folder.